dstein64/kmeans1d/README.md

 Globally optimal *k*-means clustering is NP-hard for multi-dimensional data.
 LLoyd's algorithm is a popular approach for finding a locally optimal solution.
 For 1-dimensional data, there are polynomial time algorithms.
-The algorithm implemented here is a *O(kn + nlogn)* dynamic programming algorithm for finding the globally optimal *k* clusters for *n* 1D data points.
+The algorithm implemented here is a *O(kn + n log n)* dynamic programming algorithm for finding the globally optimal *k* clusters for *n* 1D data points.

 The code is written in C++, and wrapped with Python.